thecodingmachine/mouf/README.md

 - If you are interested in Mouf's core dependency injection framework, stay here!
 You are at the right place.
-- If you are interested in the global Mouf ecosystem, the MVC library, the database layer, etc..., you might want to start by having a look at the [Getting things done with Mouf project](http://mouf-php.com/packages/mouf/getting-things-done-basic-edition/index.md).
+- If you are interested in the global Mouf ecosystem, the MVC library, the database layer, etc..., you might want to start by having a look at the [main packages chart](http://mouf-php.com/skills) or at the  [Getting things done with Mouf project](http://mouf-php.com/packages/mouf/getting-things-done-basic-edition/index.md).
 This is a kind of "distribution" of the most common libraries used with Mouf.
 - You can also be interested integrating extending your project with Mouf.
 Mouf integrates easily with [Wordpress](http://mouf-php.com/packages/mouf/integration.wordpress.moufpress/README.md),